lorygaFLO/PurchasingPowerCalculator/README.md

 # Purchasing Power Calculator

 This project allows you to calculate purchasing power in different countries around the world based on Numbeo's cost of living data.
+Unlike traditional cost of living calculators that rely on generic averages and don't accurately reflect inflation or specific situations, this tool enables complete personalization based on individual consumption habits.

-The application automatically downloads historical data, lets you customize your spending habits, and compares the cost of living between different cities and years.
+The application automatically downloads historical data, lets you customize your spending habits, and compares the cost of living between different countries and years, providing a more precise and relevant analysis of purchasing power across different locations.

 At the moment the tool is not exactly user-friendly.
 Some minimal programming competence are needed.